 Except as otherwise described in this policy, permission must be granted by you in order for the Office of Student Accounts and/or Records & Registration to discuss your student invoice, financial account and/or academic records with any third party, including parents or guardians.

-Fill out PDF release and submit to requesting party.
+Authorization to Release Information Form and submit to requesting party.

 Students: To elect an electronic information waiver for Office of Student Accounts and/or Records & Registration please do the following: